The Geometric Mean is a measure of mean that indicates the typical value of a set of numbers. This measure can only be used for positive values.

 The Excel GEOMEAN function calculates the geometric mean of a supplied set of values.

-Where the number arguments are 1 or more positive numeric values, for which you want to calculate the geometric mean.
+Where the number arguments are one or more positive numeric values (or arrays of numeric values), for which you want to calculate the geometric mean.

 Cell B1 of the above spreadsheet on the right shows a simple example of the Excel Geomean Function, used to calculate the geometric mean of the values in cells A1-A5.